syndesisio/syndesis/README.md

 ## Minishift Quickstart

 With Minishift you can easily try out Syndesis.
-The only prerequisite is that you have a GitHub application registered at https://github.com/settings/developers For the registration, please use as callback URL the output of `https://syndesis.$(minishift ip).xip.io`.
-Then you get a `<GITHUB_CLIENT_ID>` and a `<GITHUB_CLIENT_SECRET>`.
-These should be used in the commands below.

 ### Template selection